Shimanga/Zambia-Soya-Beans-Export-Pulse/README.md

 - Provincial production concentration provides a basis for spatial equilibrium modeling of agricultural exports from landlocked regions.

 **For policy evaluation:**
 - Price premiums exist but are eroded by logistics costs unless farmers coordinate.
-This suggests that export promotion policies should prioritize **aggregation infrastructure** before trade agreements.
+This suggests that export promotion policies should prioritize aggregation infrastructure before trade agreements.
-- Scenario modeling shows that small changes in exchange rates or freight costs can flip the export‑vs‑local decision → future work should integrate real‑time cost data.
+- Scenario modeling shows that small changes in exchange rates or freight costs can flip the export‑vs‑local decision ie future work should integrate real‑time cost data.

 **For practitioners:**
 - Export potential is real but conditional on scale and destination matching.
-- Market concentration is a risk—diversification is not just a slogan but a quantified necessity.
+- Market concentration is a risk-diversification is not just a slogan but a quantified necessity.

 ---

 ## Next Steps (Extended Research Agenda)

-- [ ] Build a **cost‑insight margin model** (farm‑gate → port) to quantify break-even logistics costs.
+- [ ] Build a cost‑insight margin model (from farm‑gate to port) to quantify break-even logistics costs.
-- [ ] Apply **time‑series forecasting** to regional soybean prices to identify optimal export windows.
+- [ ] Apply time‑series forecasting to regional soybean prices to identify optimal export windows.
 - [ ] Cross‑country comparison: Zambia vs. other landlocked agricultural exporters (Malawi, Burkina Faso) to isolate logistics vs. price effects.
 - [ ] Maintain updated trade and production data for continuous scenario analysis.